damianhakert/damianhakert.github.io/source/handbook/product/index.html.md

 * Month `M`, 15th: Release post first draft complete (WIP merge request)
 * Month `M`, 22nd: Release shipped to production \| Release post published

 With this schedule, release timelines are overlapping.
 For example, when a release is shipped to production on the 22nd, the scope for the following release has already been established earlier in that same month.

+#### Content of a MVP

+We only ship in a Minimally Viable Product mode.
+Here are some guidelines about
+it:

+* Are you sure this issue is the smallest iteration we can do about the problem this issue will solve?
+* The issue that describes the change should be as concise a possible, while providing enough information to understand
+    * the context,
+    * what we want to achieve,
+    * who is it for,
+    * what are the use cases.
+* The MVP should be achievable in one iteration.
+* If relevant, check if we can measure the usage of the feature by modifying the usage ping.
+* If the issue generates a lot of discussion, make sure that the body of the issue always reflects the latest decisions at any given moment.
+* It's ok to change the body of the issue without keeping an history or the previous content, as long as it reflects the latest decisions.
+* Documentation should always part of the MVP.
+It's not shipped until it's documented, no matter what the change is.

 ### Where should you look when you need help?